RationAI/xopat/plugins/README.md

     - TODO describe this more prominently
  - Third party code (see below)
  - `window.UIComponents`
-    - building blocks for HTML structures, does not have to be used but contains ready-to-use building blocks
+    - building blocks for HTML structures, does not have to be used but contains ready-to-use building blocks - menus...
  - `window.APPLICATION_CONTEXT`
     - note that this interface is meant for inner logic and you probably do not need to access it
     - to access the configuration, should be used in read-only manner: `APPLICATION_CONTEXT.config`